scottfr/SystemsBook/Learning/learning.md

 Was the interaction of the population of Moose and Wolves what you expected?
 Probably not.
 It's the nature of a web of interactions over time that we simply can't see by looking at a picture.
 The behavior over time is often critical for a sense of what's really happening in the web.

-The following ILE is provided as another example of how unexpected the behavior of a web of extended interactions can be over time.
+The following ILE is provided as another example of how unexpected the behavior of a web of extended interactions can be.

 # Model

-{"title": "Sustaining the Forest", "description": "Is the forest you care about sustainable with current practices?", "load": "http://insightmaker.com/insight/8889"}
+{"title": "Sustaining the Forest", "description": "Is the forest you care about sustainable under current practices?", "load": "http://insightmaker.com/insight/8889"}

 # End Model

 Did you find it interesting how unexpected the future can be?
-Did you sense there was a good reason for things unfolding in the manner they did in the web?
-As you continue you will develop a skill for understanding in interactions in the web.
+Did you sense there was a good reason for things unfolding in the manner they did?
+As you continue you will develop a skill for understanding interactions in the web.

-## The Future We Create ##
+## Creating the Future ##

+Yesterday's actions are responsible for the the world we experience today.
+And today's actions are responsible for the world that we will experience tomorrow.
 The next ILE is intended to provide a better sense of the detail associated with the unexpected unfolding of the future.

 # Model

-{"title": "Creating the Future.", "description": "There is a meaning to it all.", "load": "http://insightmaker.com/insight/8892"}
+{"title": "Creating the Future", "description": "There is a meaning to it all.", "load": "http://insightmaker.com/insight/8892"}

 # End Model

-This ILE presents a sense of what what you are doing any time you set out to do anything.
-Based on past experience the question is how do you get better at doing this to improve the chances of creating the future you're trying to create?
+If this ILE presents a sense of what is essential if you want to address a situation without making things worse the question is how do you get better at doing this to improve the chances of creating the future you're trying to create?
 All too often the world around us seems so complicated and apparently so difficult to pursue our dreams that we almost want to give up.
-The answer to complicated is to simplify the complicated and understand complexity.
-This will happen in very short order.
+The answer to complicated is to simplify the complicated and allow us to develop a web of understand.
+The next few sections will specifically address how we get better at this.

-## Patterns in Complexity ##
+## Patterns in the Web ##

 What you learn, and your capacity to learn, serves as a basis for everything you do in life.
 Yet, have you ever really thought about how you learn about the world around you?
 There are some things you memorize early in life, like the times tables.
 While you memorize these is that really learning?
 Do you remember that if you put your hand on something very hot it will burn you, or is that something you learned?
 And if you learned that, how was it that the learning happened?
 In this chapter we will investigate how you actually learn.
 We will also present a introduction to how you can improve your learning and actually test whether what you have learned is actually correct.